 Filter Feature Class List

 You can filter the Feature Class list by clicking the filter button .
-This will open the Feature Class Filter pane in the Query dialog, where you can set one or more filters.
+This will open the Feature Class Filter dialog, where you can set one or more filters.

 A green background indicates that there currently is an active filter.